exponea/exponea-ios-sdk/Documentation/authorization.md

 > 👍
 >
-> Different network libraries support different approaches but the principle stays same - feel free to block tje invocation of the `getAuthorizationToken` method.
+> Different network libraries support different approaches but the principle stays same - feel free to block the invocation of the `getAuthorizationToken` method.

 ### Customer Token Retrieval Policy